Some computations of stable twisted homology for mapping class groups: Introduction

 are isomorphisms for $N\left(*,d\right)\leq n$ with some $N\left(*,d\right)\in\mathbb{N}$ depending on $*$ and $d$.
 The value of the homology for $n\geq N\left(*,d\right)$ is called the stable homology of the family of groups $\left\{ G_{n}\right\} _{n\in\mathbb{N}}$ and denoted by $H_{*}\left(G_{\infty},F_{\infty}\right)$.

 In this paper, we are interested in explicit computations of the stable homology with twisted coefficients for mapping class groups.
-On the one hand, using semidirect product structures naturally arising from mapping class groups and on the strength of Lyndon-Hochschild-Serre spectral sequence, we prove: \begin{namedthm}[\textit{Theorem A }(Theorems \ref{thm:homologymcgtensorproduct} and \ref{thm:resultAutFnwithbound})] We have:
+On the one hand, using semidirect product structures naturally arising from mapping class groups, on the strength of Lyndon-Hochschild-Serre spectral sequence and of certain stability results, we prove: \begin{namedthm}[\textit{Theorem A }(Theorems \ref{thm:homologymcgtensorproduct} and \ref{thm:resultAutFnwithbound})] We have:

 \begin{enumerate} \item We denote by $\Gamma_{g,1}$ the isotopy classes of diffeomorphisms restricting to the identity on the boundary component of a compact connected orientable surface with one boundary component and genus $g\geq0$.
-Then, from the stability results of \cite{boldsen,cohenmadsen}, for $m$, $n$ and $q$ natural numbers such that $2n\geq3q+m$, there is an isomorphism:
+Then, for $m$, $n$ and $q$ natural numbers such that $2n\geq3q+m$, there is an isomorphism:

-Hence, we recover inter alia the results of \cite{harer1991third} and \cite{Kawa1}. \item We denote by $A_{n,k}^{s}$ the group of path-components of the space of homotopy equivalences of the space $\mathscr{G}_{n,k}^{s}$ with $n\in\mathbb{N}$ circles, $k\in\mathbb{N}$ distinguished circles and $s\in\mathbb{N}$ basepoints (we refer the reader to Section \ref{subsec:autFnwithboundaries} for an introduction to these groups).
-Let $s\geq2$ and $q\geq1$ be natural numbers and $F:\mathfrak{gr}\rightarrow\mathbf{Ab}$ a reduced polynomial functor where $\mathfrak{gr}$ denotes the category of finitely generated free groups.
-Then, from the stability results of \cite{HatcherWahl2}, we deduce that:
+Hence, we recover the results of \cite{harer1991third} and \cite{Kawa1}. \item We consider the graph $\mathscr{G}_{n,k}^{s}$ defined as the wedge of $n\in\mathbb{N}$ circles with $k\in\mathbb{N}$ distinguished circles joined by arcs to the basepoint $p_{0}$ and $s-1\in\mathbb{N}$ extra basepoints joined by new edges to $p_{0}$.
+We denote by $A_{n,k}^{s}$ the group of path-components space of homotopy equivalences of the graph $\mathscr{G}_{n,k}^{s}$ (we refer the reader to Section \ref{subsec:autFnwithboundaries} for a complete introduction to these groups).
+In particular it is the quotient of the mapping class group of some $3$-manifold (see Remark \ref{rem:autfreewithboundquotient}).
+For $s\geq2$ and $q\geq1$ be natural numbers and $F:\mathfrak{gr}\rightarrow\mathbf{Ab}$ a reduced polynomial functor where $\mathfrak{gr}$ denotes the category of finitely generated free groups.
+There is an isomorphism: